 Consequently, it is important to distinguish between the concepts of interstate supervision, which is transferrable, and jurisdiction which is not transferrable.
 The jurisdiction of a case, including the authority to alter the terms and conditions of supervision, remains with the court of the sending state.
 Similarly, violations of the conditions of supervision must be handled by the courts of the sending state upon notice from the receiving state, unless a violation constitutes a new offense under the laws of the receiving state.
-If the receiving state decides to prosecute on the new offense, only then would the receiving state have jurisdiction.
+If the receiving state have jurisdiction.

 Thus, the fundamental nature of jurisdiction in the original matter remains the same.
 The sending state retains jurisdiction regarding the original matter, and the receiving state acts as an agent for the sending state in relation to the supervision of the juvenile.
-Any attempt to alter the fundamental relationship between sending and receiving states under the ICJ would be invalid and subject to judicial challenge because it would exceed the scope of authority delegated
+Any attempt to alter the fundamental relationship between sending and receiving states under the ICJ would be invalid and subject to judicial challenge because it would violate exceed the scope of authority delegated

 II.
-A transfer of jurisdiction under the ICJ is in direct conflict with ICJ Rules, advisory opinions and case law
+A Transfer of Jurisdiction Under the ICJ is in Direct Conflict with ICJ Rules, Advisory Opinions and Case Law

-A transfer of jurisdiction of an ICJ supervision case is also in conflict with existing ICJ rules and advisory opinions issued by the Commission interpreting the meaning and application of the compact and ICJ rules, as well as settled law in a number of compact member states.
-The transfer of supervision of a juvenile under the Compact and ICJ rules does not deprive the sending state of jurisdiction over the offender.
+A transfer of jurisdiction of an ICJ supervision case is also in conflict with existing ICJ rules and advisory opinions issued by the Commission interpreting the meaning and application of the compact and ICJ administrative rules in this regard, as well as settled law in a number of compact member states.
+The transfer of supervision of a juvenile offender under the Compact and ICJ rules, as presently conceived, like the Interstate Compact for Adult Offender Supervision (ICAOS), does not deprive the sending state of jurisdiction over the offender.
 See, e.g., Scott v.
 Virginia, 676 S.E.2d 343, 347 (Va.
 App.
-2009) ("The transfer of an offender's supervision under the Compact "does not deprive the sending state of jurisdiction over the offender, unless it is clear from the record that the sending state intended to relinquish jurisdiction."
-Scott supra. at p.
-347); State v.
+2009); State v.
 Lemoine, 831 P.2d 1345 (Kan.
 Ct.
 App.
 1992).

-While the receiving state exercises jurisdiction over the youth for purposes of supervision, the sending state retains jurisdiction over the offender for purposes of probation or parole revocation.
-Scott, supra.
-Accordingly, the transfer of the duties of visitation and supervision over probationers does not explicitly mean a complete transfer of jurisdiction.
-Id.
-In an analogous case, one court interpreting the Interstate Parole and Probation Compact, the precursor to the Interstate Compact for Adult Offender Supervision (ICAOS), held:
+While the receiving state exercises jurisdiction over the offender for purposes of supervision, the sending state retains jurisdiction over the offender for purposes of probation or parole revocation.
+See, Advisory Opinion 3-2008 Id. (sending state retains jurisdiction to revoke probation; transfer of the duties of visitation and supervision over probationers does not explicitly mean a complete transfer of jurisdiction).
+In an analogous case, one court interpreting the Interstate Parole and Probation Compact, the precursor to the ICAOS, held that:

-Under the Interstate Parole and Probation Compact, . . . [a] receiving state assumed the duties of visitation and supervision over defendant.
+Under the Interstate Parole and Probation Compact, [a] receiving state assumed the duties of visitation and supervision over defendant.
 Florida Administrative Code Rule 23-4.001 provides an effective, businesslike method for permitting persons under supervision to leave one state and take up residence in another state with assurance that they will be supervised in the receiving state and can be returned to the sending state in case of sufficient violation.
-One of the functions of the receiving state is to properly report all violators to the original sending state, with appropriate recommendations.
+One of the functions of the receiving state is to properly report all violators to the original sending state. with appropriate recommendations.
 (Citations omitted)

 Kolovrat v.
 State, 574 So.
 2d 294, 296 (Fla.
 Dist.
 Ct.
 App.
 1991).
 Neither the ICJ nor ICJ rules gives a receiving state the authority to revoke the probation or parole imposed by authorities in a sending state.
 See Scott v.
 Virginia supra. at p.
 347; See also Peppers v.
 State, 696 So.
 2d 444 (Fla.
 Dist.
 Ct.
 App.
 1997).
 A receiving state may, independent of the sending state, initiate criminal proceedings against offenders who commit crimes while in the state.
-See ICJ RULE 5-103(3).
+See, e.g.,5-103(3);